Work Portrait of a Young Woman

 Can't play the medias?
 Download Flash Player.

-Tête de jeune homme, le regard fixé sur la droite
+Tête de jeune femme, le regard fixé sur la droite

 Prints and Drawings